VERSO-UVM/Open-Resource-Library/CODE_OF_CONDUCT.md

 Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

 ### When we disagree, try to understand why
 Disagreements, both social and technical, happen all the time and this community is no exception.
 It is important that we resolve disagreements and differing views constructively.
-Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong and insteadd focus on helping to resolve issues to advance the common goals (like fixing an issues to help users) and learning from mistakes.
+Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong and instead focus on helping to resolve issues to advance the common goals (like fixing an issues to help users) and learning from mistakes.

 ### Ask for help when unsure
 Nobody is expected to be perfect in this community.
 Asking questions early avoids many problems later, so questions are encouraged, though they may be directed to the appropriate forum.
 Those who are asked should be responsive and helpful.